Water leaks

 Cause:

-• The sunroof is installed in the water trap.
-Water flows out through the water trap, water drain holes and drain hoses.
-Drain hoses go down both sides through the rack «A» and rack «WITH».
+• The sunroof is installed in a water catch basin.
+Water flows out through the water catch basin, water drain holes and drain hoses.
+The drain hoses run down on both sides through the A-pillar and the C-pillar.

-• Drain holes or drain hoses may be clogged with leaves, dirt, underbody protection material, and so on.
+• Drain holes or drain hoses may be clogged with leaves, dirt, skid plate material, etc.

 Corrective action:

-NOTE: In the case of a sunroof, the outer rubber seal and lock actuator or latch mechanism should be checked first.
+NOTE: For a sunroof, the outer rubber seal and the lock actuator or latch mechanism should be checked first.

 • Check the water trap for leaks.

-• Check the drain hoses for leaks and for proper connection to the water trap.
+• Check the drain hoses for leaks and to ensure they are properly connected to the water trap.

-• Check the drain system for blockages and blow out with compressed air if necessary.
+• Check the drainage system for blockages and, if necessary, blow it out with compressed air.

-• Check the outer seal and the correct adjustment of the sunroof.
+• Check the outer seal and correct adjustment of the sunroof.

 Pos.Spare Part NoName